bogzbonny/yeehaw/README.md

 feature flags to not gum up the compile times).
-All ideas will be considered with an open mind, if you'd like to build and element and merge it into yeehaw it'd be an honour, if you'd like to build a element with highly specific needs and the current Element trait is non-satisfactory, let's upgrade it.
+All ideas will be considered with an open mind, if you'd like to build and element and merge it into yeehaw it'd be an honour, if you'd like to build a element with highly specific needs and the current Element trait is non-satisfactory, let's upgrade it - yeehaw should be able to build any TUI.

 In the future, This repo will be transitioning to dynamic ownership based on contributions, so if your code becomes merged then your be gaining a specialized part piece of ownership in the project whenever dynamic ownership is integrated